In 2008, Zimbabwe had the second highest incidence of hyperinflation on record. The estimated inflation rate for Nov 2008 was 79,600,000,000%

 The Monetarist explanation of inflation is that prices are linked to growth in the Money Supply.
 The quantity theory of Money states MV=PY.
 If we assume a constant V (velocity of circulation) and Constant Y, an increase in the Money supply leads to an increase in prices.
 In practice, the link between the money supply and inflation is not as simplistic as this formula states; but, as a rough rule of thumb if the money supply increases by 1000% and Real GDP stays the same you can expect inflation of around 1000%

 I believe Mugabe once blamed inflation on ‘Greedy businesses’ demanding price rises.
 This encouraged him to set up price controls.
 But, as mentioned these have been ineffective in preventing inflation.

-Other Mugabe supporters have tried to blame the inflation as a ‘Western Import’.
-Although this assertion is rather bizarre given that inflation is relatively low in Western economies.
+Other Mugabe supporters have tried to blame inflation as a ‘Western import’.
+Although this assertion was rather bizarre given that inflation is relatively low in Western economies.

 Hyperinflation and Exchange Rate

 Hyperinflation causes a rapid decline in the value of a currency.
 This graph shows how inflation in Zimbabwe led to a steep decline in the value of the Zimbabwe currency.

 Readers Question: I do not understand the responses.
 If prices are rising by 1000% and unemployment is 80% then WHO is buying the goods?
 It cannot be the people unemployed as they would not have the money.
 If the answer is ‘no-one is buying the goods, hence starvation’ then why would prices be so high as if there’s no demand….